 2. You are not required to, but you are allowed to ask questions prior to scheduling therapy.
-If a therapist will not answer your screening questions prior to booking an appointment with you, is the first consultation appointment free?
-If the therapist wants to charge you for a "screening appointment" rather than answer simple service or credentialing questions, and you can't find the answers on their website or on the internet, move on to the next therapist on your list.
+If a therapist will not answer your screening questions prior to booking an appointment with you, ask if the first consultation appointment free.
+If the therapist wants to charge you for a "screening appointment" rather than answer simple service or credentialing questions, AND you can't find the answers to your questions on their website or on the internet, move on to the next therapist on your list.

 4. If you are court ordered for treatment, discuss your options and your rights with your caseworker, attorney, probation officer or advocate.